 In the past in Pennsylvania, the codling moth was maintained at low population levels by insecticides sprayed to control other pests and usually did not seriously affect apple production in commercial orchards.
-However, during last few years the significance of this pest drastically changed and numerous orchards have experienced increased pressure from this pest.
+In the last 10 years the significance of this pest drastically increased mainly due to insecticide resistance.
 Codling moth has been known to infest 95 percent of the apples in an orchard when control measures were not taken against it.
 Given this insect’s ability to adapt to various fruits (e.g., the ability to coincide with different fruiting times) and to develop resistance to insecticides, fruit growers must continually be on guard against a resurgence of codling moth.

 Description and life cycle

 First-generation larvae that do not pupate enter a quiet diapausing phase, overwinter as last instar larvae, and become first-generation adults the following year.
-Some larvae of the second generation may also pupate and attempt to produce a third generation at the seventh or eighth cover spray.
-This generation, which most of the time does not survive the winter, is termed a suicide generation.
+Some larvae of the second generation may also pupate and produce a third generation at the seventh or eighth cover spray.
+This generation larvae, which most of the time does not survive the winter, is termed a suicide generation.
 Individual larvae can, however, inflict additional late season fruit injury.

 Damage to apples may be shown either by a tunnel emanating from the apple side or calyx and extending to the core, or by “stings,” small shallow holes the size of pin pricks, with a little dead tissue on the cavity walls.
 Stings are caused by early instar larvae that have been poisoned and die shortly after puncturing the apple skin.
 Larvae that feed on the core characteristically leave frass exuding from the point of entry.
 Stings lower the value of the fruit from fresh market to processing grade apples.
 Tunneling causes the fruit to be rejected.